 About the Author

 Robert Fulghum is a writer, philosopher, and public speaker, but he has also worked as a cowboy, a folksinger, an IBM salesman, a professional artist, a parish minister, a bartender, a teacher of drawing and painting, and a father.
-All I Really Need To Know I Learned in Kindergarten has inspired numerous theater pieces that have captivated audiences across the country.
-Fulghum is also the author of many New York Times bestsellers, including It Was on Fire When I Lay Down on It, Uh-Oh, and Maybe (Maybe Not), as well as two plays: All I Really Needed to Know I Learned in Kindergarten and Uh-Oh, Here Comes Christmas.
-He lives in Seattle, Washington.
+All I Really Need to Know I Learned in Kindergarten has inspired numerous theater pieces that have captivated audiences across the country.
+Fulghum is also the author of many New York Times bestsellers, including It Was on Fire When I Lay Down on It, Uh-Oh, and Maybe (Maybe Not), as well as two plays: All I Really Need to Know I Learned in Kindergarten and Uh-Oh, Here Comes Christmas.
+Two of his novels are in print: Third Wish and If You Love Me Still, Will You Love Me Moving?